Samsung/tizen-docs/docs/guides/web/w3c/ui/flexible-w.md

 ## Using the Flex Items

-To enhance the user experience of your application, you must learn how to assign size and alignment to the flex items:
+To assign size and alignment to the flex items in a flex container:

 1. Assign the area (flex container) where the flexible box layout is applied, and define the flex items for it: